A Fantastic Itinerary To See Paris In 4 Days

 Tuileries Garden

-Located at the end of the Champs-Elysées and right after Place de la Concorde, Tuileries Garden is a must visit park – if only have time for one park during your 4 days in Paris, this is the one you should pick.
-Landscaped by Vaux-le-Vicomte – the same person who designed the gardens of Versailles – it is a gorgeous place to walk around and relax on sunny days.
+Located at the end of the Champs-Elysées and right after Place de la Concorde, Tuileries Garden is one of the nicest parks in Paris – if only have time for one park during your 4 days in Paris, this is the one you should pick.

 Day 3